Professional Theatre, Community Theatre and Musical Theatre

 Most recently, Bil has worked as Director and Assistant Director for school productions Hoodwinked (2019), Peter Pan (2021), The Fall of Robin Hood, The Road Home, and The Greatest Show (all 2023).
 On stage she was last seen as the Old Woman (The Old Man and the Old Moon), Mrs Potter (and others) in The Adventures of Peter Rabbit and as Peta Quince in Roger Hodgman’s A Midsummer Night’s Dream.

-Professional Theatre: Leigh Oswin (Convenor), Anne Cordiner, Jane Haley, Christopher Harris, Gillian Unicomb
+Professional Theatre: Leigh Oswin (Convenor), Adam Dear, Gillian Unicomb, Jane Haley, Mel King

-Community Theatre: Nicholas Lahey (Convenor), Rosemary Cann, Jenifa Dwyer, Dr Rose Gaby, Kathryn Gray, Ross Hay, Amanda Phillips
+Community Theatre: Nicholas Lahey (Convenor), Jenifa Dwyer, Dr Rose Gaby, Kathryn Gray, Ross Hay, Amanda Phillips, Rae Smith

 Best New Writing: Ayah Tayeh (Dramaturg & Producer), Alison Mann (Playwright) and Erin Taylor (Dramaturg and Director)